 - 1 ½ cups pearl barley

-- 4-6 cups mixed veggies of choice I used zucchini, yellow squash, tomatoes, spinach and bell peppers.
+- 4-6 cups mixed veggies of choice I used green beans, yellow zucchini, and bell peppers

 - 1 tablespoon oregano

 - Parmesan for topping

 - Heat olive oil in a large stockpot or enameled cast iron like I used, over medium heat.
 Add vegetables and stir occasionally for 5-10 minutes until veggies start to soften.

 - Garlic is next.
 Cook this for about 2-3 minutes.
 Garlic burns quickly, so no need to saute for very long.

 - Add barley and water.
 Bring it to a rolling boil and cook for about 15 minutes, stirring occasionally.

 - Add remaining veggies, beans, and spices.
 Continue to cook until all veggies and the barley are al dente, meaning they are cooked, but definitely not mushy.

 - I like to top it with a little parmesan cheese for serving, but this is up to you.